 The CBL prudential guidelines provide that the difference between the two calculations of impairment and provision should be disclosed and the impact on profit and capital be stated.
-At the end of the year December 31, 2016 the calculations were done.
+At the end of the year December 31, 2017 the calculations were done.
 Below is a summary with the difference.

-2016
+December 2017 December 2016

-IFRS Impairment 134,795,803
+IFRS Impairment 587,788,572 134,795,803

-CBL Provision 232,156,044
+CBL Provision 531,043,310 232,156,044

-Difference 97,360,241
+Difference 56,745,262 (97,360,241)

-Fines and penalties: the Central Bank of Liberia's prudential guidelines also requires banks to disclose fines and penalties levied against the bank during the reporting period as an additional disclosure requirement.
-During the period under review, the bank was fined the amount of L\$300,000.
-See details below:
+Fines and penalties: the Central Bank of Liberia's prudential guidelines also requires Banks to disclose fines and penalties levied against the Bank during the reporting period as an additional disclosure requirement.
+During the period under review, the Bank was not fined by the Central Bank of Liberia for contravening any requirement.